mcauser/awesome-micropython/readme.md

 * [MicroPython Discussions on GitHub](https://github.com/orgs/micropython/discussions) - GitHub discussions for all things related to MicroPython.
 * [MicroPython Forum (archive)](https://forum.micropython.org/) - Archived community conversations on all things related to MicroPython.
 * [Discord](https://discord.com/invite/qw7d8bv) - Get an invite to the MicroPython Discord server.
+* [MicroPython on Mastodon / Fediverse](https://fosstodon.org/@MicroPython) - Follow MicroPython in the Fediverse
 * [MicroPython on Twitter](https://twitter.com/micropython) - Follow MicroPython on Twitter for latest news and updates.
 * [MicroPython on Facebook](https://www.facebook.com/micropython) - Like MicroPython on Facebook for competitions, news and updates.
 * [Melbourne MicroPython Meetup](https://www.meetup.com/en-AU/MicroPython-Meetup) - Regular meetup at CCHS in Melbourne, Australia.